 baba

-Calculate accurate halachic prayer times for any location worldwide.
-Our zmanim calculator supports both the Vilna Gaon (GRA) and Magen Avraham (MA) methods, displaying 15 daily times including Shacharit, Mincha, and Maariv deadlines, sunrise, sunset, and more.
+Israel prayer times (zmanim) for Jerusalem, Tel Aviv, and any city worldwide.
+This free calculator supports both the Vilna Gaon (GRA) and Magen Avraham (MA) methods, displaying 15 daily times including Shacharit, Mincha, and Maariv deadlines, sunrise, sunset, and nightfall.

 Last updated: March 2026